aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron.rst

 -------------------

 1. tensorflow-neuron now automatically enables data parallel mode on four cores in one Inferentia.
-In ``tensorflow-model-server-neuron``, most models can now fully utilize four cores automatically.
-In Python tensorflow, running threaded inference using ``>=4`` Python threads in the same tensorflow Session lead to full utilization of four cores.
+In ``TensorFlow-model-server-neuron``, most models can now fully utilize four cores automatically.
+In Python TensorFlow, running threaded inference using ``>=4`` Python threads in the same TensorFlow Session lead to full utilization of four cores.

 2. tensorflow-neuron now tries to enable dynamic batch size